Beyond CVaR: Leveraging Static Spectral Risk Measures for Enhanced Decision-Making in Distributional Reinforcement Learning: Intermediate Risk Preferences

-The intuition behind Theorem \ref{theoremalphaxi} is to find $\xi_t$ for the return distribution of future states $(G_t)$ and use the Decomposition Theorem in Section \ref{subsec:tc} to convert this value into the risk levels and weights of CVaRs and its associated risk measure at future states.
-To further elaborate on this derivation, we discuss three examples in detail in Appendix \ref{app:examples}.
-First, we discuss an example involving an MDP with a known model to demonstrate the application of the Decomposition Theorem.
-Next, we use Theorem \ref{theoremalphaxi} to demonstrate the change in the preference mappings without relying on the MDP model.
-Finally, we analyze a single trajectory in a more practical context within one of our experiments.
-This example gives a clear intuition behind the temporal adaptation of the risk measure.
+Note that with the Quantile representation of return distributions, we have $F_G(\lambda_\alpha) - \alpha \leq 1/N$, therefore the error of omitting the additional term in Equation \ref{eq:alphaxi4} becomes negligible as the number of quantiles increases.
+The intuition behind Theorem \ref{theoremalphaxi} and especially Equation \ref{eq:alphaxi3} is to find $\xi_t$ for the return distribution of future states $(G_t)$ and use the Decomposition Theorem in Section \ref{subsec:tc} to convert this value into the risk levels and weights of CVaRs and its associated risk measure at future states.
+To further elaborate on the components of the Decomposition theorem and Theorem \ref{theoremalphaxi}, we discuss an example in detail later in this section.
+We also provide two additional examples in Appendix \ref{app:examples}, where we use Theorem \ref{theoremalphaxi} to demonstrate the change in the risk preferences and also analyze a single trajectory in a more practical context within one of our experiments.
+These examples give a clear intuition behind the temporal adaptation of the risk measure.

+\begin{example} To illustrate the calculations of the conditional risk measures, consider the Markov process in Figure \ref{fig:mdp}, where the number on the edges and nodes represent the transition probabilities and rewards, respectively.
+In this example, we use $\gamma=0.5$.
+For instance, the trajectory $(x_0, x_{1}^{1}, x_{2}^{3})$ has the reward of $ 9 = 2 + 0.5\cdot4 + 0.5^2\cdot20$ and the probability of $0.6\cdot0.2 = 0.12$.